mikehoe/p11_backend_technologies_Lubos/readme.md

 - hollymovies - settings of our project
   - `__init__.py` - necessary to make this directory as module
   - `asgi.py` - we will not use it
-  - `settings.py` - settings of our project
+  - `settings.py` - setting of our project
   - `urls.py` - in this file we define url path in our project
   - `wsgi.py` - we will not use it